 - Gas powered scooter (can only be used/stored outside)

 - Halogen lights

-- Hot plate, Foreman grill, or rice cooker
+- Hot plate, electric grill, or rice cooker

 - Household extension cords (16 or 18 AWG), multi-plug adapters or splitters

 - Hover board

 - Microwave oven